-These programs in the Department of Educational Leadership, Research and Technology at Western Michigan University benefit working professionals who want to develop as leaders ready to serve within the accountability era facing educational institutions.
+Programs in educational leadership benefit working professionals who want to develop as leaders ready to handle the many educational challenges facing institutions and organizations in an era of accountability.
 Students will be better prepared for current and future challenges and be more competitive in the job market.

-Classes are taught using an evening, weekend or concentrated summer format with some Internet based courses available.
-All master's degree classes are available at the main Kalamazoo campus and at regional campuses in Grand Rapids, Muskegon, Benton Harbor and Battle Creek.
-Post master's and doctoral classes are available at the main Kalamazoo and Grand Rapids regional campuses.
+Classes are taught using an evening, weekend or concentrated summer format with some online courses available (the entire K-12 leadership master’s program can be taken online).
+Most master's degree classes are available at the main Kalamazoo campus and at regional campuses in Grand Rapids and Battle Creek.
+Post-master's and doctoral classes are available at the Kalamazoo and Grand Rapids regional campuses.
 The K-12 concentrations are aligned with the Michigan K-12 administrator certificate requirements.

 - K-12 school principal leadership

-The Doctor of Philosophy in educational leadership applies theory to practice with the case study approach to learning used extensively.
-In addition, a very integrated "professional inquiry, research and dissertation core" has been developed to assist you in adding to your higher education knowledge base.
+Due to the increasingly complex tasks including research and data analysis within all types of educational institutions, there is a demand for strong, transformational leaders.
+Applying theory to practice is an overall theme for the Doctor of Philosophy in educational leadership, with the case-study approach to learning used extensively.
+In addition, a very integrated "professional inquiry, research, and dissertation core" has been developed to assist you in adding to your higher education knowledge base.
+Learn more.